 To be eligible for admission a student should hold a baccalaureate degree prior to the date of first enrollment or have completed work equivalent to that required for a baccalaureate.
 His undergraduate records should indicate a capacity for successful study at the graduate level.
 Graduates of unaccredited institutions must support their applications with satisfactory aptitude and advanced scores on the Graduate Record Examinations.
 Foreign students, see special instructions on p.
-16.
+20.

-Admission is limited to students who intend to become candidates for advanced degrees, other than Doctor of Medicine, and whose enrollment will consist of courses to be taken for graduate credit.
-Students who hold bachelors' degrees but whose entire enrollment will be in undergraduate courses should seek admission as non-degree students in the appropriate undergraduate college.
+Admission is limited to students who intend to become candidates for advanced degrees, other than Doctor of Medicine, and whose enrollment will include courses to be taken for graduate credit.
+Students who hold bachelors' degrees but whose entire enrollment will be in undergraduate courses should seek admission as non-degree students.

 Only applicants who desire to work along lines in which the University offers graduate programs will be admitted to the Graduate College.
-Students in the Graduate College therefore fall into three categories: (1) duly admitted students accepted to candidacy, (2) degree candidates at other institutions who study at The University of Vermont for transfer of credit, (3) duly admitted students not yet accepted to candidacy.
+Students in the Graduate College therefore fall into three categories: (1) duly admitted students accepted to candidacy, (2) degree candidates at other institutions who study at The University of Vermont for transfer of credit, (3) duly admitted sudents not yet accepted to candidacy.

 The Graduate College does make provisions for students with a baccalaureate to take graduate level courses on a non-degree basis.
 These are generally individuals who do not desire to pursue a degree program but merely wish to expand their knowledge in certain areas.
 It is not necessary to make formal application for admission to the Graduate College in order to take these courses; however, the student must obtain approval of the Dean of the Graduate College before registering for such courses.
 Registration for non-degree students occurs after registration of all degree students.
 Non-degree students are limited to a total of six hours per semester and permission to exceed this amount must be obtained from the Dean.
-A nondegree student who has accumulated nine hours of graduate study at the university must seek approval for further enrollment from the Graduate College.
+A non-degree student who has accumulated nine hours of graduate study at the university must seek approval for further enrollment from the Graduate College.

 Students seeking formal admission to the Graduate College to pursue an advanced degree must make application on an official form which can be obtained from the Graduate College Admissions Office.
 All applications must be supported by two official transcripts from each college or university attended and by three letters of recommendation from persons qualified to assess the applicant's capacity for graduate work.
 For submission of necessary test scores, see Aptitude and Achievement Tests, and Departmental Requirements, p.
-17. All applications for admission must be accompanied by a \$15.00 application fee.
-Applications and associated correspondence should be sent directly to the Graduate College Admissions Office.
+21. All applications for admission must be accompanied by a \$15.00 application fee.
+Applications and associated correspondence should be sent directly to the Graduate College Admissions Office, Room 332 Waterman.

-When to apply The deadline for receipt of completed applications and supporting materials for admission in the fall semester is April 1 for all departments, except that a March 1 deadline is observed in the Historic Preservation, Student Personnel Services, and Counseling programs.
+When to apply The deadline for receipt of completed applications and supporting materials for admission in the fall semester is April 1 for most departments, except that a February 15 deadline is observed in the full-time Psychology program and a March 1 deadline is observed in the Historic Preservation, Student Personnel Services, and Counseling programs.
+The part-time program of study in Psychology is open only to Vermont residents and has an April 1 deadline.
 Most departments process applications soon after all the supporting information is received.
 Applications will not be processed after the openings in a program have been filled.
 Therefore, for fall admission, it is important to file applications well in advance of April 1, as some programs can accommodate only a limited number of new graduate students.